-D. XSnare Signatures
+2.4 XSnare Signatures

-Our signature definitions make two assumptions: first, an injection must have a start point and end point, that is, an element can only be injected between a specific HTML node and its immediate sibling in the DOM tree; second, in a well-formed DOM, the dynamic content will not be able to rearrange its location in the document without JavaScript execution (e.g., removing and adding elements), allowing us to isolate it from the template.
+Our signature definitions make two assumptions: first, an injection must have a start point and end point, that is, an element can only be injected between a specific HTML node and its immediate sibling in the DOM tree; second, in a well-formed DOM, the dynamic content will not be able to rearrange its location in the document before any HTML parsing in the browser (e.g., removing and adding elements), allowing us to isolate it from the template.
+These assumptions are necessary for our content filter to work.
+Although we cannot prove these two assumptions, we also do not know of any counter-example to them.

 Pages commonly contain more than one vulnerable injection point.
-We discuss the difficulty of supporting these pages in Section II-G.
+We discuss the difficulty of supporting these pages in Subsection 2.7.

 We believe CVEs are an ideal source of signature definitions.
 Previous client-side work does not benefit from our level of specificity; these tools often use less accurate heuristics to detect exploits.
-Of course, XSnare signatures will not write themselves.
-Luckily, converting the CVE information into a signature does not require active participation from the application developers - security enthusiasts and web developers are sufficiently skilled to compose signatures.
+XSnare signatures are written specifically to match a known software vulnerability.
+Even though they cannot be generated automatically, any trusted developer can write and compose these signatures.
+This does not require participation from application developers.